Distributional Active Inference: Related Work

-AIF casts control as inference, selecting policies that minimize expected free energy (EFE), with epistemic terms inducing principled exploration \citep{friston2009reinforcement,friston2015active}.
-Most practical AIF agents are \emph{model-based}: they learn an explicit world model and use variational inference to maintain beliefs and/or evaluate EFE, often with planning or lookahead \citep{ueltzhoffer2018deep,catal2019bayesian,tschantz2020scaling,fountas2020deep,paul2021active,mazzaglia2021contrastive,schneider2022active}.
+AIF casts control as inference, selecting policies that minimize expected free energy (EFE), with epistemic terms inducing exploration \citep{friston2009reinforcement,friston2015active}.
+Most practical AIF agents are \emph{model-based}: they learn an world model and use variational inference to maintain beliefs and/or evaluate EFE, often with planning \citep{ueltzhoffer2018deep,catal2019bayesian,tschantz2020scaling,fountas2020deep,paul2021active,mazzaglia2021contrastive,schneider2022active}.
 Complementary work analyzes links and limitations between AIF and RL/control-as-inference, including when EFE objectives recover RL-like optimality or reduce to standard intrinsic-motivation criteria \citep{millidge2020relationship,millidge2020deep,sajid2021active,dacosta2023reward}.
 Closest to our work, \citet{malekzadeh2024active} derive Bellman-style EFE recursions for POMDPs and develop actor--critic updates in belief space, but still rely on learned belief representations and a world model. \emph{DAIF} sidesteps world-model learning for EFE evaluation by learning targets directly from sampled transitions.

-See \cref{sec:extended-related-works} for an extended review.
+\paragraph{\bf Distributional RL.} Distributional RL models the return distribution rather than its expectation \citep{bellemare2017distributional, dabney2018distributional, dabney2018implicit, yang2019fully}.
+It has been extended to actor--critic for continuous control \citep{barth-maron2018distributional, ma2025dsac} and applied to risk-sensitive control \citep{lim2022distributional, bernhard2019addressing}.
+Our push-forward RL framework generalizes distributional RL via push-forwards of trajectory measures, enabling integration with AIF. \emph{Push-forward} also appears in \citet{bai2025pacer}, but refers to transport-map parameterizations rather than our push-forwards within Bellman theory.

+\paragraph{\bf Exploration in distributional RL.} Several works design exploration strategies within distributional RL \citep{tang2018exploration, mavrin2019distributional, zhou2021nondecreasing, oh2022risk, cho2023pitfall}, while distributional losses have been shown to induce intrinsic exploration \citep{sun2025intrinsic}.
+In contrast, the exploration in DAIF arises naturally from variational free-energy minimization through the posterior uncertainty over the scale parameter $\sigma_\tau$, without requiring explicit exploration bonuses.